runziggurat/zcash/SPEC.md

     3. Assert connection rejected.

 - ZG-RESISTANCE-005

     The node rejects various random bytes post-handshake.

     1. Establish handshaken node and peer.
     2. Send random bytes.
     3. Assert connection rejected.

 - ZG-RESISTANCE-006

     This is the sister test to ZG-PERFORMANCE-001 with higher connection numbers.
-See open questions for "heavy load" definition.
 As in ZG-PERFORMANCE-002, we also expect to see load shedding and connection rejections when necessary.

     Variations on this test include: